andyglick/java-errorprone-compiler-demo/README.md

 Why this project?
 -----------------

-current as of August 13 2018
+current as of February 2 2019

 You might expect that configuring yet another Java compiler in Maven would be trivial.
 I certainly expected it to be, but that turned out to